nlfiedler/goswat/README.md

 ## A non-working, in-progress Go debugger ##

-Eventually this will be a debugger for applications written in the Go programming language (golang).
-The debugger itself is written in Go, and implements interpreters for both Scheme and Tcl.
-These are used to write the actual debugging functionality, much as Emacs is largely implemented in elisp.
+Eventually this will be a debugger for applications written in the [Go](http://golang.org) programming language (a.k.a. golang).
+The debugger itself will consist of a base written in Go, with much of the debugging functionality written in Scheme.
+The Scheme interpreter will be provided by the [bakeneko](https://github.com/nlfiedler/bakeneko) project, a Scheme interpreter written in Go.
 The inspiration for GoSwat is a debugger for PC/GEOS called swat, which started life as the debugger for the Sprite operating system.
 Naturally it was a Tcl interpreting debugger, since Sprite and Tcl share a common progenitor.

-Presently neither the Scheme nor the Tcl interpreter is complete, nor is there any debugging functionality.
+Presently neither the Scheme interpreter nor the debugger is anywhere near complete.
 For the time being, you can check out the code.
 It would be splendid if GoSwat became something akin to "living" software...

 ## From Steve Yegge's [The Pinocchio Problem](http://steve-yegge.blogspot.com/2007/01/pinocchio-problem.html) ##